The west of Ireland is calling you in Summer 2023 with this one-week, small group tour!

 Your free day!
 Sleep in, shop or head out to explore the gorgeous surrounds.
 Hike Croagh Patrick for some of the most incredible views in the world.
 Rent a bike or go for a walk along the “Great Western Greenway,” a bucolic trail starting in Westport.
 Within a short walk is Westport House, one of Ireland's grand period homes, built upon the castle ruins that once housed the infamous pirate queen, Grace O'Malley.
 Golfing, fishing, and a cruise of Clew Bay are all available.
 Enjoy another night in this vibrant town!

-Highlights: Harry Clarke Stained Glass Windows, Franciscan Friary, Yeats’ Grave, Celtic High Cross, Sligo
+Highlights: Harry Clarke Stained Glass, Franciscan Friary, Hilltop Caves, Sligo

 Saying goodbye to Westport, your route winds north to the rural town of Newport to take a peak inside its local church.
 This grand hilltop house of worship contains magnificent stained glass windows.
 Created by Harry Clarke, one of Ireland’s most accomplished artists, these beautiful windows were his last and perhaps finest works.